kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 What can feel like genius may be encountering someone with a wildly different Venn Diagram from my own.
 It doesn't necessarily mean they know more overall, just that they have a different coverage area.
-And even if someone does know more, that's ok too!

-Discomfort from offering feedback could come from looking at someone else's knowledge circle and feeling intimidated.
-If they know an area and I I don't yet, how can I offer useful feedback?

 ## Overcoming

-One strategy for overcoming these uncomfortable feelings is to pay attention to them.
-Noticing when I'm starting negative self-talk or feeling anxious can help me realize that it's one of the causes above.
-Realizing that I'm in a loop or falling into a pattern can help knock me out of it.
+One strategy for overcoming these uncomfortable feelings is by paying attention to them.
+When I'm starting negative self-talk or feeling anxious, noticing it can help me realize that it's one of the causes above.
+Catching the start of a loop or falling into a pattern can help knock me out of it.

-Let's explore a few other suggestions.

 ### Ask Open-Ended Questions
-One technique I've found helpful for offering feedback is to explore instead of recommend.
-Let's consider I'm reviewing a design document and notice there's no client-side cache and I'm concerned about request latency.
+One technique I've found helpful for offering feedback is to approach discussions through exploration instead of recommendation.

+Perhaps I'm reviewing a design document and notice there's no client-side cache.
+I'm concerned about request latency.
 Here's a few ways I could comment:

 * **Recommending**: I'd use a distributed cache like Redis here to speed up requests.